Boundedness in families with applications to arithmetic hyperbolicity: Application to irregular surfaces

 The aim of this section is to prove the mild boundedness of certain surfaces.
 We then use this to prove the Arithmetic Persistence Conjecture \ref{conj:pers} for surfaces which admit a non-constant map to some abelian variety.
 The most general result we obtain on the Persistence Conjecture in this section is Theorem \ref{thm:vojta2}.

 \begin{lemma}[Grauert-Manin + $\epsilon$] Let $C$ be a smooth integral curve over $k$, and let $X\to C$ be a quasi-projective flat morphism of integral schemes whose fibres are groupless of dimension at most one.
 Let $c\in C(k)$ and let $x\in X(k)$.
-Then the set of sections $\sigma:C\to X$ of $X\to C$ with $\sigma(c) = x$ is finite. \end{lemma} \begin{proof} Replacing $C$ by a dense open if necessary, we may (and do) assume that $X\to C$ is smooth of relative dimension one and that $X$ is connected, so that $X$ is a smooth integral surface over $k$.
-Since the fibres of $X\to C$ are groupless smooth quasi-projective connected curves, there is a finite \'etale morphism $Y\to X$ such that the geometric generic fibre of $Y\to C$ is of genus at least two.
+Then the set of sections $\sigma:C\to X$ of $X\to C$ with $\sigma(c) = x$ is finite. \end{lemma} \begin{proof} Replacing $C$ by a dense open if necessary, we may (and do) assume that $X\to C$ is smooth of relative dimension one, so that $X$ is a smooth integral surface over $k$.
+Moreover, replacing $X\to C$ by its Stein factorization if necessary, we may and do assume that the fibres of $X\to C$ are geometrically connected (and thus geometrically irreducible).
+Since the fibres of $X\to C$ are groupless smooth quasi-projective irreducible curves, there is a finite \'etale morphism $Y\to X$ such that the geometric generic fibre of $Y\to C$ is of genus at least two.
 Replacing $X$ by $Y$, we may assume that the geometric fibres of $X\to C$ are smooth projective curves with genus at least two.
 Moreover, to prove the lemma, we may assume that the set of sections $X(C)$ is infinite.
-In this case, by Grauert-Manin's theorem \cite{Grauert65, Manin63}, there is a smooth projective connected curve $X_0$ over $k$ and an isomorphism $X\cong X_0\times_k C$ over $C$.
+In this case, by Grauert-Manin's theorem \cite{Grauert65, Manin63}, there is a smooth projective irreducible curve $X_0$ over $k$ and an isomorphism $X\cong X_0\times_k C$ over $C$.
 Furthermore, the set $X(C)\setminus X_0(k)$ is finite.
 (This latter finiteness statement follows from the theorem of De Franchis-Severi.)
 As there is precisely one element $\sigma$ in the subset $X_0(k)$ of $X(C)$ with $\sigma:C\to X$ with $\sigma(c) = x$, this concludes the proof. \end{proof}

-\begin{lemma} For every smooth connected curve $C$ over $k$, there is an integer $n\geq 1$ and points $c_1,\ldots, c_n$ having the following property: for any quasi-projective variety $X$ over $k$ which admits a morphism $\varphi:X\to G$ to a semi-abelian variety $G$ over $k$ with groupless fibres of dimension at most one and every $x_1,\ldots,x_n$ in $X(k)$, the set is finite.
+\begin{lemma} For every smooth irreducible curve $C$ over $k$, there is an integer $n\geq 1$ and points $c_1,\ldots, c_n$ having the following property: for any quasi-projective variety $X$ over $k$ which admits a morphism $\varphi:X\to G$ to a semi-abelian variety $G$ over $k$ with groupless fibres of dimension at most one and every $x_1,\ldots,x_n$ in $X(k)$, the set is finite.
 In particular, the variety $X$ is mildly bounded over $k$. \end{lemma}

 \begin{proof} (We will apply Grauert-Manin's theorem in the form of Lemma \ref{lem:mordell}.
 We could avoid appealing to Grauert-Manin's theorem and instead use our results on the mild boundedness of total spaces of abelian schemes.
 However, appealing to the Grauert-Manin theorem allows us to give a shorter proof.)